 At the present time, finding mortgages for bad credit can be difficult, although not impossible.

 Many lenders limit the amount you can borrow, with some extending a maximum loan to value (LTV) as low as 60% (so you would need a 40% deposit, or 40% equity in your home if you were remortgaging).
-Similarly, finding a competitive bad credit mortgage deal that will lend you more than 80% of your home's value is especially difficult.
+Similarly, finding a competitive bad credit mortgage deal that will lend you more than 80% of your home's value is especially difficult in the current economic climate.

 Fixed rate mortgages are available, but it is much more common to find a tracker deal.Many adverse credit mortgages track the London Inter-Bank Offered Rate (LIBOR) so your repayments and interest rate would rise and fall in line with its movements.